argoproj/argo-cd/docs/index.md

 ## Development Status

-Argo CD is actively developed and is being used in production to deploy SaaS services at Intuit
+Argo CD is being actively developed by the community.
+Our releases can be found [here](https://github.com/argoproj/argo-cd/releases).

+## Adoption

+Organizations who have officially adopted Argo CD can be found [here](https://github.com/argoproj/argo-cd/blob/master/USERS.md).